socketcan-rs/socketcan-rs/README.md

 - Did an in-depth review of bugs and memory safety issues, with fixes (See the CHANGELOG)
 - Bumped MSRV to v1.75
     - The older v1.70 was becoming increasingly difficult to maintain.
+- The full list of updates and fixes is in [CHANGELOG.md](./CHANGELOG.md).

 ## Minimum Supported Rust Version (MSRV)